-During the Second Quarter of 2012, the Massachusetts Executive Office of Labor and Workforce Development (EOLWD) conducted a survey of more than 14,500 private employers across the Commonwealth to determine the number of job vacancies.
+During the Second Quarter of 2013, the Massachusetts Executive Office of Labor and Workforce Development (EOLWD) conducted a Job Vacancy survey of 15,000 private employers in Massachusetts.
+The results of the Job Vacancy Survey provide useful information on understanding demand levels by occupation, industry, and regions in the Commonwealth.
 Employers were asked a number of questions related to job vacancies at their establishments including the number and types of positions open for immediate hire, the work experience required for those positions, the educational requirements for those positions, and whether those positions are full-time, permanent or temporary.

 The survey results are provided through a series of tables, which can be downloaded in Excel spreadsheets.
 The data tables can be accessed below.
 Please review the definitions of the data terms and descriptions to better understand the results of the survey.
 A link to the data descriptions is provided below.State Level Vacancies:

 Survey findings are available at the state level by occupation or industry type.

 Access Statewide Job Vacancies by Industry

 Survey findings are broken down by seven regions at the occupational group level (2 digit Standard Occupational Classification system code) and the more detailed levels (6 digit Standard Occupational Classification system code).
 A link for an Excel file with detailed information can be found on each summary page.

 Access map for cities and towns in the Job Vacancy Survey Areas.